AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 attribute, but it returns the number of bits for the mantissa based on the underlying numeric model for floating-point operations.

+.. admonition:: Attention

+    We can only say that :ada:`'Model_Mantissa` returns the "number of bits" of the mantissa if :ada:`Machine_Radix` is equal to two.
+As this is typically the case for most machines, this simplification is acceptable.
+However, if :ada:`Machine_Radix` is *not* equal to two, we're talking about "number of digits" in the :ada:`Machine_Radix`.

 The :ada:`'Model_Emin` attribute is similar to the :ada:`Machine_Emin` attribute, but it returns the minimum machine exponent based on the underlying numeric model for floating-point operations.